What is homeschooling?

 • If a family choose to homeschool, the UK government does not offer any financing; however, there are many private organisations that do.

-• Your children do not need to take the SAT, GCSE, AS, or A Level exams because educational qualifictions are not compulsory is in the UK.
+• Your children do not need to take the SAT, GCSE, or A Level exams because educational qualifictions are not compulsory is in the UK.

 • All these exams are open to homeschool students, so they won’t miss out if you’d like them to take formal qualifications .